-- 1.Overall, the College does not have timelines, deadlines or time limits on the application process.
-Review of applications commences once all documents and payment of the correct fees are received at the College. - 2.
-Applicants requesting a review of the Registrar's Proposal to refuse to issue a certificate of registration are informed of the deadline, as set out in the SWSSWA to initiate a request for review.
-The applicant is informed of the sixty day timeframe to request a review of the Registrar's Proposal in a covering letter.
+1.Overall, the College does not have timelines, deadlines or time limits on the application process.
+However, with the introduction of a communication schedule that advises applicants of their incomplete applications, it is hoped that applications will become complete in a timely manner.
+Review of applications commences once all documents and payment of the correct fees are received at the College.

+2. Applicants requesting a review of the Registrar's Proposal to refuse to issue a certificate of registration are informed of the deadline, as set out in the SWSSWA to initiate a request for review.
+The applicant is informed of the sixty day timeframe within which to request a review of the Registrar's Proposal.

-The process for requesting a review, and the length of time it may take before the Registration Appeals Committee reviews an application, are described in the section of the College website pertaining to "RegistrationAppeals".
+The process for requesting a review, and the length of time it may take before the Registration Appeals Committee reviews an application, are described in the section of the College website pertaining to "Registration Appeals".